vjayne93/victorias-final-project/README.md

 * [US Census Bureau: TIGER/Line Shapefile, 2019, county, Philadelphia County, PA](https://catalog.data.gov/dataset/tiger-line-shapefile-2019-county-philadelphia-county-pa-topological-faces-polygons-with-all-geo)

 ## Acknowledgements
 This project was possible through the work of the 100% volunteer team at [South Philadelphia Community Fridge](www.southphillyfridge.com).
 Special thanks to volunteer Doron Shore for data entry and application testing.
+Thanks to Teaching Assistant Jake Byford for assistance with selecting an unsupervised learning method.